 By placing the snow back onto the roadway after a plow truck has gone by creates issues for our snow removal crews.
 The plow will need to make an additional run down your street to clean it up which increases Village’s costs with additional staff time, fuel and equipment wear and tear, not to mention delays in getting to other areas of the Village that also need to be plowed.

 When will our street be plowed?
-After a snowfall the streets are prioritized based on our snow removal policy, which outline the priority areas.
+After a snowfall the streets are prioritized based on our snow removal policy, which outlines the priority areas.

 Can the Village’s snow plow operator plow my driveway?
 The Village of Kaslo does not perform work on private property.